 Regarding other streaming services, both are equally impressive.
 We noticed they can unblock even more hard-to-get ones like Hulu, Sky Sports, ESPN+, and dozens more.
 Streaming performance is excellent, too, with 4K footage being buttery-smooth.
 Surfshark was a bit inconsistent at times.

 Torrenting is nothing special for premium providers like Surfshark and ExpressVPN.
 We listed them as some of the best premium VPNs, so it’s not strange.
-Both services have fully P2P-optimized server networks, allowing you to use any server to start downloading torrents.
+Both VPNs have fully P2P-optimized server networks, allowing you to use all servers to download in P2P.
 ExpressVPN is a speck faster, but not by a huge margin.

 Besides, when torrenting, you’ll likely use a nearby server to avoid performance drops.
 In this case, it doesn’t matter which provider you pick, Surfshark or ExpressVPN.
 The experience is great, speed- and security-wise on both sides.